dr-matt-smith/php-symfony3-book/00_content/part01/chapter02.md

     {% endblock %}
 ```

+Some interesting bits in this template:

+- the Twig dump command `{{ dump() }}` is very handy, it let's us see a full dump of all the variables Twig has been passed.
+Both those we explicitly pass like `name`, plus the `app` variable, that let's Twig get access to things like the sessions variables etc.a

+- also we see how we can use the route 'name' in Twig to generate an URL for that route.
+The example in this template is

 ## See list of all routes

-We can use another of Symfony's CLI commands to see a list of all routes - we should see our `homepage` root in that list:
+We can use another of Symfony's CLI commands to see a list of all routes - we should see our `homepage` root in that list: `<a href="{{ path('homepage') }}">`.
+Twig can also pass values for routes that expect parameters such as object IDs etc.

 ```bash
         php bin/console debug:router